Semiparametric Inference For Causal Effects In Graphical Models With Hidden Variables: Simulated Data Analysis

-In this section, we briefly describe experiments and results for each major contribution in our paper.
+In this section, we describe a set of simulations to illustrate the key results presented in this paper.
 For each experiment, we generate data according to hidden variable DAGs that give rise to the latent projection ADMGs used in the motivating examples throughout the paper.
-Specifically, for each bidirected edge in the latent projection ADMG, we allow for the presence of two unmeasured confounders that are parents of both end points of the bidirected edge; one that is sampled from a uniform distribution and one that is sampled from a Bernoulli distribution.
-For example in Fig.~\ref{fig:aipw}, for the bidirected edge $Z_1 \leftrightarrow T,$ the underlying hidden variable DAG contains variables $H_1$ and $H_2$ which are parents of both $Z_1$ and $T.$ We provide an example of such a data generating process in Appendix~\ref{app:sims}.
+Specifically, for each bidirected edge in the latent projection ADMG, we allow for the presence of unmeasured confounders that are parents of both end points of the bidirected edge; they are sampled from either a normal distribution, a uniform distribution, and/or a Bernoulli distribution.
+For example in Fig.~\ref{fig:motiv}(b), for the bidirected edge $T \leftrightarrow L$ the underlying hidden variable DAG contains variables $H_1$, $H_2$, and $H_3$ which are parents of both $T$ and $L.$ We provide an example of a data generating process in Appendix~\ref{app:sims}.
+We use generalized additive models to fit all of the nuisance models.
+Our form of model misspecification involves dropping some of the appropriate conditioning variables and interaction terms in the nuisance models to demonstrate robustness to arbitrary model misspecification.
+The R code is available upon request.\footnote{For Python implementations, see the open source package Ananke (link: \url{https://ananke.readthedocs.io/en/latest/})}

-We use generalized additive models to fit all of our nuisances.
-For each experiment on double robustness, boxplots for the average causal effect under different settings of model misspecification are calculated from 100 trials with a sample size of $n=1000.$ Our form of model misspecification is simple, involving simply dropping some of the appropriate conditioning variables in the nuisance models to demonstrate robustness to \emph{arbitrary} model misspecification.
-Tables for demonstrating the reduction in variance using the efficient influence function are calculated from 100 trials with increasing sample size.
+We consider two examples where treatment is primal fixable and an example where treatment is not primal fixable but the effect is nonetheless nonparametrically identified.
+In primal cases, we generated data according to hidden variable DAGs $\G(V \cup H)$ that give rise to the latent projection ADMGs $\G(V)$ shown in Figures~\ref{fig:motiv}(b) and \ref{fig:p-fix_EIF}.
+In the case where treatment is not primal fixable, we generated data according to a hidden variable DAG $\G(V \cup H)$ that gives rise to the latent projection ADMG $\G(V)$ shown in Figure~ \ref{fig:general_id}.
+We analyzed the bias, variance, and robustness behaviors of our proposed estimators (Primal IPW, Dual IPW, Augmented Primal IPW, and Nested IPW) and compared them with the plug-in estimators.
+We further, evaluated the performance of the efficient influence function in the mb-shielded ADMG of Figure~\ref{fig:p-fix_EIF}.